colinjdm/lowtemp/README.md

 Conversely, a low temperature of 35 degrees may indicate that blankets are not necessary.
 But if rain is expected, it may be necessary to blanket the horses to protect them from heat loss while they are wet.

-So the decision was made to include data on an hour basis, visually represented as a cruded bar graph.
+So the decision was made to include data on an hourly basis, visually represented as a crude bar graph.
 The weather.gov API was selected as it provides hourly data for a given location, including temperature and precipitation chance.
 This is almost always enough information to make a quick, informed decision about whether to blanket the horses on a given evening.

 #### Application